ExFAT: Features

 Because file size references are stored in eight instead of four bytes, the file size limit has increased to 16 exabytes (EB) (2^{64} − 1 bytes, or about 10^{19} bytes, which is otherwise limited by a maximum volume size of 128 PB, or 2^{57} − 1 bytes), raised from 4 GB (2^{32} − 1 bytes) in a standard FAT32 file system.
-Therefore, for the typical user, this enables seamless interoperability between Windows and macOS platforms for files in excess of 4 GB.
+Therefore, for the typical user, this enables seamless interoperability between Windows, Linux and macOS platforms for files in excess of 4 GB.

 Other specifications, features, and requirements of the exFAT file system include: